HidekiMori-CIT/aenet-lammps/README.md

 # About this package

 This package contains the neural network (ANN) atomic potential module implemented in LAMMPS, patch of aenet for the LAMMPS library, and ANN parameter file of BCC iron.
-This package is distributed under the GNU General Public License,and there is no warranty.
+This package is distributed under the GNU General Public License, and there is no warranty.
-If you have any troubles and questions, feel free to contact package author:Hideki Mori (morih@cit.sangitan.ac.jp)
+If you have any troubles and questions, feel free to contact package author.

 # Installation

-0. This manual is only case of gnu g++, gfortran, and openmpi under linux OS.
+0. This manual explains only clean install case using gnu g++, gfortran, and openmpi under linux OS.
-If you use intel compiler, replace gfortran to ifort

-1. Clone this package to your appropriate directory
+1. Clone this package to your appropriate directory.
 ```
 git clone https://github.com/HidekiMori-CIT/aenet-lammps.git
 ```

-2. Download (and copy) LAMMPS and aenet package to current directory from:
+2. Download (and copy) LAMMPS and aenet package to same directory of aenet-lammps from:
 [LAMMPS](https://lammps.sandia.gov/) :lammps-stable.tar.gz, currently 3Mar20
 [aenet](http://ann.atomistic.net/) :aenet-2.0.3.tar.bz2

-3. Unpack the lammps package and copy this package and aenet-2.0.3.tar.bz2 to src and lib in lammps(-3Mar20) directory.
+3. Unpack the lammps package and copy aenet-lammps/USER-AENT and /aenet and aenet-2.0.3.tar.bz2 to /src and /lib in lammps(-3Mar20) directory.
 ```
 tar -xvzf lammps-stable.tar.gz
 cp -r ./aenet-lammps/USER-AENET/ ./lammps-3Mar20/src/